-- 2.6.2.1.3 The principal objective for money laundering prevention via trusts, nominees and fiduciaries is to verify the identity of the provider of funds such as the settlor, those who have control over the funds (the trustees and any controllers who have the power to remove the trustees).
-For discretionary or offshore Trust, the nature and purpose of the Trust and the original source of funding must be ascertained. - 2.6.2.1.4 Whilst reliance can often be placed on other financial institutions that are regulated for money laundering prevention to undertake the checks or confirm identity, the responsibility to ensure that this is undertaken rests with the financial institution.
-The underlying evidence of identity must be made available to law enforcement agencies in the event of an investigation. - 2.6.2.1.5 Identification requirements must be obtained and not waived for any trustee who does not have authority to operate an account and cannot give relevant instructions concerning the use or transfer of funds.
+- 2.6.2.1.2.
+Some trusts, nominees and fiduciary accounts present a higher money taundering risk than others.
+Identification and "Know Your Business" procedures need to be set and managed according to the perceived risk. - 2.6.2.1.3.
+The principal objective of money laundering prevention via trusts, nominees and fiduciaries is to verify the identity of the provider of funds such as the settlor, and those who have control over the funds (the trustees and any controllers who have the power to remove the trustees).
+For discretionary or offshore Trust, the nature and purpose of the Trust and the original source of funding must be ascertained. - 2.6.2.1.4.
+Whilst reliance can often be placed on other financial institutions that are regulated for money laundering prevention to undertake the checks or confirm identity, the responsibility to ensure that this is undertaken rests with the financial institution.
+The underlying evidence of identity must be made available to law enforcement agencies in the event of an investigation. - 2.6.2.1.5.
+Identification requirements must be obtained and not waived for any trustee who does not have authority to operate an account and cannot give relevant instructions concerning the use or transfer of funds. - 2.6.2.2.1.
+Offshore Trusts present a higher money laundering risk and therefore additional measures are needed for Special Purpose Vehicles (SPVs) or International Business Companies connected to Trusts, particularly when Trusts are set up in offshore locations with strict bank secrecy or confidentiality rules.
+Those created in jurisdictions without equivalent money laundering procedures in place should warrant additional enquiries. - place should warrant additional enquiries.

-2.6.2.2 Offshore Trusts
+2.6.2.2.2.
+Unless the applicant for business is itself a regulated financial institution, measures should be taken to identify the Trust company or the corporate service provider in line with the requirements - 2.6.2.2.3.
+Certified copies of the documentary evidence of identity for the underlying principals such as settlors, controllers, etc. on whose for professional intermediaries or eompanies generally.

-- 2.6.2.2.1 Offshore Trusts present a higher money laundering risk and therefore additional measures are needed for Special Purpose Vehicles (SPVs) or International Business Companies connected to Trusts, particularly when Trusts are set up in offshore locations with strict bank secrecy or confidentiality rules.
-Those created in jurisdictions without equivalent money laundering procedures in place should warrant additional enquiries. - 2.6.2.2.2 Unless the applicant for business is itself a regulated financial institution, measures should be taken to identify the Trust company or the corporate service provider in line with the requirements for professional intermediaries or companies generally. - 2.6.2.2.3 Certified copies of the documentary evidence of identity for the underlying principals such as settlors, controllers, etc. on whose behalf the applicant for business is acting, should also be obtained.
+Offshore Trusts. hehalf the applicant for business is acting, should also be obtained.